compling-potsdam/sose19-am11-nlp-highlights/docs/index.md

 In this field, there are many people that write helpful blog posts explaining stuff, some of which we will see during the course (and some of which have become legendary, like Karpathy's RNN post, or Olah's LSTM explainer).
 Think of this as a possible audience for your essay.

+Deadline for handing in the essay is **September 15, 2019** (unless you apply for an extension well in advance, and for good reasons).

 ### Attendance Policy